eben619/Zero-To-Dapp-Workshop/README.md

 ## <div align="center"> Resource Materials </div>

-Celo Composer allows you to quickly build, deploy, and iterate on decentralized applications using Celo.
+The Celo Composer allows you to quickly build, deploy, and iterate on decentralized applications using Celo.
 It provides a number of frameworks, examples, and Celo specific functionality to help you get started with your next dApp.

 ## Prerequisites